Machine Learning Crash Course for Physicists in Three Easy Lessons

-This book uses the jax machine learning library, which is really easy to use, since it is directly based on numpy and only adds a handful of useful but powerful commands. jax is also state of the art, being used in famous projects like DeepMind’s AlphaFold.
+This book uses the jax machine learning library, which is really easy to use, since it is directly based on numpy and only adds a handful simple but powerful commands. jax is also state of the art, being used in famous recent projects like DeepMind’s AlphaFold.
 Afterwards, you will already be able to use neural networks to train them on experimental data or simulations, for tasks like rapid experimental calibration or speed-up of simulations, and many more.

 • The first chapter shows how to minimize the energy of a mechanical structure, relaxing it to equilibrium.
 This teaches how to use automatic gradients and adaptive-stepsize gradient descent.